Live Streaming vs. Podcasting: What Broadcasters Need to Know

 5. Ask for Reviews

-Most dedicated podcast hosting platforms have a review and rating system.
+Most top podcast hosting platforms have a review and rating system.
 If you are hosting on Spotify, Apple Podcasts, or a similar platform, be sure to ask your listeners to leave you a review.

 Final Thoughts